Arthur Hodges

-Arthur Hodges (c.
-1893 – December 18, 1914) was a white man who became the first person in Clark County, Arkansas to be executed by means of the electric chair.
-Prior to that all executions were carried out by way of hanging or firing squad.
-He was the fourth person so executed in Arkansas and one of eight men executed by the state in a 16-day period.
-The eight executions in a 16-day period were the subject of an article, "Eight to Die in Arkansas", published in The Kansas City Star.
+Arthur Hodges (1893 – December 18, 1914) was a white man who became the first white person in Arkansas to be executed by means of the electric chair.
+He was convicted of the murder of Clark County Constable William Morgan Garner.
+Hodges was also the fourth person executed by electrocution in Arkansas and one of eight men scheduled to be executed by the state in a 16-day period.
+However, only two of those executions were ever carried out.

-Case facts
+Background

+Arthur Hodges was originally from Okolona, Arkansas.
+Newspapers described Hodges as having a "mind of a child" and being intellectually disabled to the point that reporters were speculating on the morning of his execution whether he was aware he was going to die.
+At the time of the murder for which Hodges was executed, he was visiting relatives near Amity, Arkansas, a city in Clark County.

+Murder

-The 21-year-old Hodges was convicted of killing a Clark County constable while resisting arrest.
-As described in court documents, Clark County Constable Morgan Garner, assisted by citizen J.E.
+The 21-year-old Hodges was convicted of killing Clark County constable William Morgan Garner while resisting arrest.
+The shooting took place on July 3, 1913, and Garner died the next day, on July 4.

+As described in court documents, Constable Garner, assisted by citizen J.E.
 Chancellor, arrested Hodges for the theft of a pistol and some small items of value.
 Hodges inquired as to whether Garner had a warrant for his arrest, to which Garner replied he did not.
 Hodges then refused to be arrested, at which point Garner produced his service pistol, ordering Hodges to put his hands up and submit to a search.
 Hodges did have a pistol on his person, but Garner, by Hodges' own admission, failed to find the weapon during a search of him.

 Hodges claimed that he was abused physically by Garner, and that while en route to the jail Garner threatened to shoot him.
 Hodges then claimed that he produced his own pistol, which Garner had not located, and fired in an effort to frighten Garner.
 Instead, Garner was shot twice, killing him.

-Hodges appealed his Clark County conviction and sentence of execution, but the Clark County decision was upheld.
-He was executed on December 18, 1914.
+Trial and appeals

+Hodges was convicted of Garner's murder on September 20, 1913, and sentenced to death; his first execution date was set for November 12.
+He did not have the money to appeal his death sentence.
+However, third parties learned about his case and raised money for him to pursue an appeal, leading to him receiving a stay of execution on November 10, two days before his scheduled death.
+However, the Clark County decision was upheld.

+After Hodges' death sentence was upheld, on October 12, 1914, Governor George Washington Hays set a new execution date of November 14, 1914.
+Hodges then petitioned for an inquiry to be made to investigate whether he was criminally insane at the time of Garner's murder.
+When this failed, Governor Hays rescheduled the execution for November 21, which was later pushed back to the final date of December 18.